-Walk with Him Wednesday is a brand new theme here on the blog!
-Each month we will select a topic related to intimacy with God.
-August’s topic is Bible Study.
-Nothing can replace personal time spent in the word of God and this month we’ll share tools for making our time in the word rich and meaningful.
-Today Nicole shares tips for doing a book study of the Bible.
+Nothing can replace personal time spent in the word of God and our time in the Word should be rich and meaningful.
+Read these tips for how to do a book study of the Bible.

 Have you ever tried to watch TV with a channel surfer?
 My husband is a big channel surfer.
 When I sit down to watch TV with him he starts at one show, but ends up flipping back and forth between a few different show.
 He leaves it on one channel until a commercial comes on and then flips to another channel until that show has a commercial.
 It leaves me with just enough time to hear a few conversations on each show and then it’s on to the next.
 I never get to watch one show or movie the whole way through so I end up missing the plot or storyline.

 This can happen with the Bible too.
 When you skip from passage to passage you can end up missing the point of the book the passage is in.
 This can lead to Scripture being taken out of context and can cause misinterpretation of the Bible.